 Listen to my podcast interview with Bridget Eastgaard:

 15. Money Bulldog

-My only UK blogger, but hopefully not my last, Adam from Money Bulldog has been blogging for as long as I can remember.
+One of the only personal finance blogs I know from the UK, Adam from Money Bulldog has been blogging for as long as I can remember.
 It’s really cool to read about personal finance from the perspective of someone from across the pond, so I highly recommend you check out his blog out if you haven’t already.